ioccc-src/winner/2020/ferguson2/README.md

 SIRDK
 ```

-First of all: what is that WD?
-I didn't type that but it appeared it seems due
+First of all: what is that `WD`?
+I didn't type that but it showed up hitting
-to too much input that triggers this (it happens when I hit ctrl-d to end
-input).
+`ctrl-d` to end input.

 If everything is input correctly it would show nothing except the actual Enigma
 output (maybe at times ^D - I have noticed this at least when I don't fill in